 Whenever a student driver is involved in a D.O.T. reportable accident and is not tested for drugs or alcohol by a law enforcement official, the student driver, in the absence of or unavailability of a tutor, is required to immediately report the accident to the College and follow procedures as directed by College officials.

 A student driver who tests positive for drugs and/or alcohol; who refuses or fails to submit to a post-accident drug or alcohol test as required; who delays reporting to the test site; or who otherwise fails to follow instructions, will be subject to immediate expulsion from the Truck Driving Program.

 - Random Testing

 The College is required to test student drivers on a random basis, and all such tests will be unannounced.
-All test will be conducted according to Department of Transportation (DOT) regulations.
+All tests will be conducted according to the Department of Transportation (DOT) regulations.

 Under the College’s random selection process, every student driver will have an equal chance of being selected each and every time the selection is conducted.
 Appropriate safeguards are present to ensure that the identity of individual student drivers cannot be determined prior to or at the time of their selection.

 Whenever a student driver is randomly selected to be tested, the student driver will be notified and instructed to report to the collection site immediately.

 A student driver who tests positive, or who refuses to submit to a test or who fails to report for the test as directed, is considered medically unqualified and will be subject to immediate expulsion from the Truck Driver Program.

 Although this procedure prohibits the use of any controlled substances not lawfully prescribed, any drug test required under this procedure will analyze an individual’s urine to test the presence of the following substances: